CLOSE X

 The grave of Buddy Holley in Lubbock / photo: Sandra Nowlan

-This acoustically ideal concert hall will hold 2200 in its main auditorium and 425 in a smaller concert venue.
-The $155 million project, all privately funded, will be finished early in 2020.
+This acoustically ideal concert hall holds 2200 in its main auditorium and 425 in a smaller concert venue.
+The $155 million project was all privately funded.
 Organizers say it will be kept busy at least 250 nights a year.
 Other medium sized cities should be envious.

 Sampling Texas Wines at Wine ‘n Dine / photo: John Nowlan